 This friendly, non-competitive class is for adults who want to improve their skiing and fitness at their own pace and level.
 (This is NOT a program for ―hardbodies‖ only!)
 Choose from classic or skate instruction, or both.
 You’ll also meet other skiers and have fun!
 Runs on Saturday afternoons.

-- Training sessions are every Thursday evening (gym) and Saturday morning (on snow)
+- Training sessions are every Saturday morning

-- Two training sessions per week
+- One training session per week with a coach

 - Ongoing communication and consultation

 - The Program includes:

 Pre-season dry-land – conditioning (pole running, hill striding, roller skiing, strength, dynamic, balance exercises)

 Skiing – practicing both ski techniques, race preparation, waxing, racing.
 Racing: coaching and waxing support but no waxes provided!